+''' ☑ Tip: Check out Google's style guide

+(https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml) for type: getting_started or something.
+Or you could put the content into separate collection entirely (different from tooltips).

-▼ Tip: Check out Google's style guide for JSON (https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml).
-These best practices can help you keep your JSON file valid.
+JSON.
+These best practices can help you keep your JSON file valid. '''

 Note that you can create different JSON files that specialize in different content.
 For example, suppose you have some getting started information.
 You could put that into a different JSON file.
-Using the same structure, you might add an if tag that checks whether the page has frontmatter that says type: getting\started or something.
-Or you could put the content into separate collection entirely (different from tooltips).
+Using the same structure, you might add an if tag that checks whether the page has frontmatter that says